DistAlgo/alda/README.md

 	`python3 -m da --rule --message-buffer-size=409600 trans.da --nume=NUMEDGE --mode=MODE`, where
 	- `NUMEDGE` is the number of edges of input data, and
 	- `MODE` specifies the methods used for computing the transitive closure, and can take value from:
-		- `'rule'`: using the rules in section 4.2 for computing transitive closure,
+		- `'rule'`: using the rules in section 4.2
-		- `'rev_rule'`: using the same rule as the program of `'rule'` but reversing the twoconditions in the recursive rule.
+		- `'rev_rule'`: using the same rule as the program of `'rule'` but reversing the twoconditions in the recursive rule
-		- `'distalgo'`: using DistAlgo high-level queries for set queries as introduced in section 7.2
+		- `'distalgo'`: using DistAlgo high-level queries as introduced in section 7.2
-		- `'python'`: using Python comprehensions for set queries as introduced in section 7.2
+		- `'python'`: using Python comprehensions as introduced in section 7.2
 3. the data provided in the `input` folder is those used when generating the graphs in the paper
 4. to generate your own input data
 	run `gen_input.py` in `gen_input` folder, and move the results in `./gen_input/input` to `./input`